quydinh2363/Check_Vulnerabilities_in_Website/README.md

 ## Notes:

 * This script is intended for educational and testing purposes only, errors may occur.
 * I have some problems testing XSS and CSRF.
 I will try to update as soon as possible!.
-Please forgive this omission
+Please forgive this omission.
 * Use responsibly and with permission on web applications you are authorized to test.

 ![Check_Web_Vulnerability](https://img.shields.io/badge/version-1.0-blue.svg)